Skip to main content

 Zero Hi Javascript Meme

-To fix that we can either add the negation operator ! two times just before the number or convert the number into a condition by comparing it with another number such as age >= 18 for example.
+To fix that we can either add the negation operator ! two times just before the number or convert the number into a condition by comparing it with another “Number” – For example we can compare the age variable with 18: “age >= 18”.

 Conclusion